kaievns/the-log/posts/lead/leaders-managers-executives.md

 Generally speaking it is the `Head of`s who are responsible for creation of the strategic context, but they never do that alone.
 The entire leadership team needs to participate in the process of a strategy creation.
-The `Head of`'s job is to put it in writing and communicating the strategy with others, but it doesn't mean that they are the ones who come up with the strategy.
+The `Head of`'s job is to put it in writing and then communicate the strategy to others.
+But, it doesn't mean that they are the ones who come up with the strategy.

 A CTO in this context is a rather odd figure, because if a company has a high